chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 52:
+1. Yesterday and the days before, I got to lesson 4.3.
+2. Today I finished lesson 4.6.
+I also finished Project:Udaconnect lesson 3.
+I was able to get all the environment and tools setup ready for project as I am running out of time.
+I had tons of issues running the seeding script as I run Windows 10 OS.
+I had to scp the script and db folders to the vm guest and run each line of the run_db_command.sh file separately as the $CT_DB_USERNAME and $CT_DB_NAME environment variables did not get recognized inside the shell script.Posted my updates to my GitHub repo.
+Got it working though.
+3. Two endpoints tested ok except for http://localhost:30001/api.
+---
 Day 51:
 1. Yesterday and the days before, I got to lesson 3.3.4.
 2. Today I finished lesson 4.3.
 Posted my updates to my GitHub repo.